- Pulmonary hypertension is a serious medical condition that can lead to heart failure.

 There are many tests and procedures that your doctor may use to see if you have pulmonary hypertension.
 They may include:

 - an echocardiogram

 - magnetic resonance imaging (MRI) of your chest

-- a walk test to measure exercise capacity
+- a walk test to see how much exercise you can do

 How is pulmonary hypertension treated?

-If you are diagnosed with pulmonary hypertension, your doctor will talk to you about treatment options such as:
+If you are diagnosed with pulmonary hypertension, your doctor will talk with you about treatment options such as:

 - oxygen therapy

 Self-managing your pulmonary hypertension can ease your symptoms and improve your quality of life.
 Your doctor may also ask you to:

 - quit smoking